Sir William Anson, 1st Baronet

-General Sir William Anson, 1st Baronet, KCB (13 August 1772 – 13 January 1847) was a British officer from the Anson family.
-He became a general in the British Army and noted for his service in Peninsular War.
+General Sir William Anson, 1st Baronet, KCB (13 August 1772 – 13 January 1847) was a British Army officer of the Anson family.
+Serving in the 1st Foot Guards, Anson saw service in the Flanders Campaign during the French Revolutionary Wars.
+He assumed command of the 1st Battalion, 1st Foot Guards, during the Napoleonic Wars and commanded it at the Battle of Corunna.

+Promoted to major-general in 1811, Anson continued serving in the Peninsular War, commanding a brigade within the 4th Division.
+At the end of the Napoleonic Wars in 1814, he was given command of the 2nd Division but did not serve during the Hundred Days in 1815.
+With no further active military service, Anson was created a baronet in 1831 and by seniority rose to the rank of general in 1837.

 Early life

 William Anson was born on 13 August 1772, the third son of George Anson and Mary Vernon; until 1773 his family went by the surname of Adams.
 His maternal grandfather was Lord Vernon, and his brothers included the future Lord Anson and General Sir George Anson.
 He spent his childhood at the family home of Shugborough Hall in Staffordshire.